100 Things No Man Over 40 Should Ever Say

 Yes, yes, we know, we're not the boss of you.
 Nobody can tell you what to do.
 But there's a big difference between having a unique and colorful personality in your 40s and saying things that shouldn't be coming out of the word-hole of an emotionally mature adult male.
 We wouldn't dream of telling you what political beliefs you should have, or the only appropriate religious convictions, or even what kind of music you should listen to.
 We just think that a man who's been on the planet for at least four decades shouldn't be saying things like, "That is so sus."
 (If you had to Google what "sus" means, then you've just proved our point.)

 Frieman has a special rule for deciding whether to use a word like "amazeballs" in his adult conversations.
 "If the kid's in a pre-teen drama on the Disney Channel would or have said it, I do not."
 And for more fun trivia, check out the 40 Facts So Funny They're Hard to Believe.

 If you've made it this far in life and you're still not sure how different colors go (or don't go) together, it's a miracle you ever leave the house in anything but a tracksuit.
 It was a cry for help in your 20s, but in your 40s it's the equivalent of asking, "Should I get a Justin Bieber tattoo?"
 You should be able to figure that one out on your own.

 Frieman says this phrase still permeates offices across the country "like the foul odor of burnt popcorn in the microwave."
 If you're unfamiliar with it, good for you.
 It has something to do with being sabotaged or professionally ruined.

 We're no fans of grammar purists, but even they have a point about this one.
 When most people punctuate a sentence with "literally," they don't literally mean "literally."
 They mean "figuratively."
 Or they do mean "literally," but they're confused by what "literally" means?

 The ugly stepbrother to amazeballs, says Frieman.
 "Is it that much of a struggle to finish the term adorable?" he asks.
 "It's really not that difficult.
 You won't get winded by doing it either.
 I have faith in my fellow 40 year-olds."

 "Sasha Baron Cohen could very well be one of the greatest comedic minds of this century," says Frieman, "but you are not.
 Your attempt to imitate him will only sound like you're poking fun at every person with an accent that isn't from England."
-As a general rule, trying to recreate comedic performances—whether it's a Louis CK bit or your favorite Monty Python routine—is best left to people too young to know better.
+As a general rule, trying to recreate comedic performances—whether it's a Seinfeld bit or your favorite Monty Python routine—is best left to people too young to know better.
 With age comes wisdom, and the realization that nobody will ever, ever say to you, "Not only had I never heard that Chris Rock joke, you did it so much better than he ever could."

 If that sentence ever comes out of your mouth, all we have to say is, "You are just adorbs."
 No, seriously, just stop it.
 It's not the sentiment we have a problem with, it's the word.
 "Bossy is all you have?"
 Frieman asks.
 If you're going to accuse someone of being overbearing, there are so many word choices that don't make you sound like a preteen.

 If you're waiting for a high-five to be reciprocated but the other guy's hand hasn't budged, that's when you pretend you were doing something else—combing your own hair, reaching for a ceiling fan, anything at all.
 What you don't do is keep your hand dangling up in the air, and implore the other person to complete the weird male ritual that you should've given up back when you stopped using a backpack for a briefcase.

 You know what doesn't look good on a 40-year old?
 Jaegerbombs.
 Frieman claims that when a man in his fourth decade suggests doing shots, what he's really saying is, "I wish I was still in college."
 That doesn't sound like you, does it?
 Do you wish you were back in college?
 Of course not.
 Sure, the lack of real responsibility was fun, but if you recall, it also involved Jaegerbombs, which were never as much fun going out as they were coming in.

 The word "supposably" is to the English language what crocs are to footwear.
 They're not actually shoes, but eh, whatever, they're close enough.

 "Even in 1996, when AOL was handing out CDs with 1,000 free hours in the mail, no one had limited access to email," says Frieman.
 "In a day and age where 90% of businesses rely on email, and it's on the very device you hold dear, every single person has access to email."

 It's kind of like saying "Not to punch you in the face" before you punch somebody in the face.
 Saying "no offense" is not a magic spell that stops the offensive thing you're about to say from being offensive.
 "When you say, ‘no offense,' you're not asking for their leniency," says Frieman.
 "You're telling them you're about to rip into them."

 We're not exactly sure why somebody would substitute"preggers" for the more conventional, accurate term.
 "It's okay to say pregnant," Pachter insists.
 Maybe "preggers" sounds less daunting and life-altering, and doesn't immediately remind you that you and your partner will soon be responsible for a small, helpless human being?
 Because nothing says "I am ready for fatherhood" like using a word that makes pregnancy sound like a hypoallergenic dog breed.

 "And buh-bye," says Frieman.

 In your 20s and 30s, skipping on the chance to do something fun is no big deal, because odds are you'll be right back in the game tomorrow.
 But in your 40s, declining invitations to go out with the boys, or go to a show, or join in a pickup game, or take a crazy road trip for no reason is the first step towards giving up completely.
 Of course it's easier to stay home and veg out in front of the TV, but that's how your muscles start to atrophy.
 Don't give your body permission to be an old man.

 Back when you were younger, calling the Internet "the Interwebs" was funny, because you were pretending to be some dense old dude who couldn't understand modern technology.
 "Can I get that information on the Interwebs?"
 Ha ha!
 That's totally not you!
 Well guess what, you're in your 40s now, and it's only a matter of time before some new technology comes along that you don't quite get.
 It's time to stop making fun of people who might be you in a few years.

 The only people allowed to use the word "ma'am" are old Southern gentlemen in white suits, anyone enlisted in the military (because all soldiers are just intrinsically polite), and guys in their teens or early 20s.
 Everybody else should know better.

 The exploding fist bump, accompanied by sound effects and wiggling fingers (to simulate fireballs and shrapnel), is especially egregious behavior among older men.
 "If handshakes were bands, then the exploding fist bump would be a mixture of Ace of Base and that Gangnam Style guy," says Frieman.

 "The answer to this question is none of your business," Pachter says.
 "The question should not be asked."
 Also, and we mean this in the most supportive, non-judgmental way possible, we're shocked you're still getting laid in your 40s.
 You know that every thought that pops into your brain isn't something you need to say out loud, right?